michalk-k/Home-Assistant-TimscaleDB/docs/index.md

     timeb,
     entityid2,
     SUM(value) OVER (
                         PARTITION BY entityid2
                         ORDER BY timeb::DATE
                         ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW ) AS value
 FROM src
 ```

-To avoid unexpected presentation results, I zeroed collected data before FVE installation (`WHEN bucket < '2024-08-08' THEN`).
+To avoid unexpected presentation results, I zeroed collected data before FVE installation (`WHEN bucket < '2024-08-08' THEN 0`).

 Transformations: